Lowest Mortgage Rate in Canada. Starting from 2.99%

 Door-to-Door: Housing Market Prediction for 2025

-Buyers waiting for lower interest rates may continue to hold off, now worrying about their financial futures if trade disruptions come knocking.
-Sellers, however, may feel the heat to list sooner in the hope of getting a higher home price or to escape their restrictive interest rates.
+Buyers waiting for lower interest rates may continue to hold off, now worrying about their financial futures with trade disruption sitting on the living room couch.
+The potential exists for sellers to keep listing to snag the few buyers out and about, hoping to get a higher home price or escape restrictive interest rates, especially with over 1M renewals coming this year.

-With a slightly better 2024 than 2023, the Canadian Real Estate Association (CREA) upgraded its 2025 housing market prediction, eyeballing a higher 8.6% (from 6.6%) increase in national home sales and an increase of 4.7% (from 4.4%) in national average home prices this year.
+The Canadian Real Estate Association (CREA) recently upgraded its 2025 housing market prediction, eyeballing a higher 8.6% (from 6.6%) increase in national home sales and an increase of 4.7% (from 4.4%) in national average home prices this year.

 New mortgage rules may stoke home-buying interest.

-The federal government brought in two insured mortgage rule changes for home buyers in 2024:
+The federal government brought in two insured mortgage rule changes for home buyers:

 • An increase in the price cap for insured mortgages from $1M to $1.5M, allowing less than 20% down payment for this price range